 \section{Violations of \ICP{} in general probabilistic theories - details}

 In this section we provide technical details which support discussion on violations of \ICP{} in general probabilistic theories which was presented in main part of the paper.
-In the further part base on the fact that normalized states of $p$-GNSTs and polygon theories are real vectors $\omega\in\mathbb{R}^2$.
-Maximal number of perfectly distinguishable states satisfies $d\leq 3$.
+We will base on the fact that normalized states of $p$-GNSTs and polygon theories are real vectors $\omega\in\mathbb{R}^2$.
+Maximal number of perfectly distinguishable states thus satisfies $d\leq 3$.
 Equality holds if and only if the states space is a simplex \cite{GPT-fine_obs_MullerDV}.
-Therefore any non-classical theory has $d\leq 2$ so that the information contents of the system satisfies $\mathcal{I}_C\leq 1$.
+Therefore any non-classical theory has $d\leq 2$ so that the information content of the system satisfies $\mathcal{I}_C\leq 1$.